pelotech/data-sync-operator/WORKSPACE_PROPOSAL.md

 ### **3. Proposed Architecture**
 The proposed solution is a new `Workspace` CRD and controller that builds upon the existing `VMDiskImage` controller's patterns.
 It introduces a high-level abstraction for an entire environment.

 The `Workspace` CRD will serve as a blueprint for a complete, isolated environment.
 It will define all the necessary VMs, containers, and networking rules.
-The workspace CRD will be a cluster scoped resource.
+The introduction of this cluster scoped resource will allow the platform team to have a single interface for OT customers to deploy workspaces to the system.

 ### **3.1 Workspace Lifecycle**
 The `Workspace` can be in the following phases during its lifecycle.

-- `Provisioning`: The Workspace has being stood up
+- `Provisioning`: The Workspace is being stood up.
 - `Failed`: Something happened and we cannot recover the workspace.
 - `Ready`: The workspace has been successfully provisioned and is ready for use.

-The `Workspace` can have the following conditions.

-- `CreatingWorks`

 **Example `Workspace` Manifest:**
 ```yaml